Charles Street Jail: History

 In 1973, the US District Court ruled that, because of overcrowding, the jail violated the constitutional rights of the prisoners housed there.
 Nonetheless, the prison did not close until 1990.
 On Memorial Day of that year, prisoners were moved to the new Nashua Street Jail on Nashua Street.

 The former Charles Street Jail building is now owned by Massachusetts General Hospital.
-It was redesigned by Cambridge Seven Associates and Ann Beha Architects, and reopened in the summer of 2007 as a 300-room luxury hotel with a number of high-end bars and restaurants.
+It was redesigned by Cambridge Seven Associates and Ann Beha Architects (now named Annum Architects), and reopened in the summer of 2007 as a 300-room luxury hotel with a number of high-end bars and restaurants.
 The Liberty Hotel, as it is now known, has retained much of the building's historic structure, including the famed rotunda.
 A 16-story guest room addition during construction was designed to approximate the existing structure around it.